netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

 the button *Add products*, select the products, and confirm by clicking *Add selected product(s) to package*.
 The package dimensions are optional.

-.. admonition:: Note
+.. admonition:: Multipack shipments

    Splitting the products / items into multiple packages is currently not supported by the DHL webservice.
-As an alternative, you can create several shipments for one order (partial shipment).
+As an alternative, you can create several shipments for one order (partial shipment), see also `this tutorial <http://dhl.support.netresearch.de/support/solutions/articles/12000029044>`_.

 The button *OK* in the popup window is now enabled.
 When clicking it, the shipment will be transmitted to DHL and (if the transmission was successful) a shipping